earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ```
 These are all great books, so I'm starting to question the taste of Amazon reviewers.

-I'd like to test one more thing though: how do the most popular books rate?
-Maybe popular books get lots of reviews and that pushes them below the overall average?
+I want to test one more thing, though: how do the most popular books rate?
+Maybe popular books get lots of reviews, and that pushes them below the overall average?
 <div class="notice--big--primary">

 **What I've learned: Awk If Else**